Wordius/zola-wordius/content/blog/2024-08-02-logitech-t630-ultrathin-mouse/index.md

 {{ image(path="logitech-t630-ultrathin-mouse.heic", caption="Logitech T630 Ultrathin: I’ve owned one since 2016, and it’s still going strong") }}

-If there is one thing that’s as good free or open source software, it is coming across hardware that’s built to last.
+If there is one thing that’s as good as free or open source software, it is coming across hardware that’s built to last.
 Even if it’s not free.

 I bought a mouse by Logitech in March 2016, a T630 Ultrathin Touch model.
 It cost what seemed a lot at the time for a mere mouse – £46.99.
 But, get this, it’s still in use  today.
 All it needs is a recharge every couple of weeks, depending on the usage.